Consulta OnLine (periodico online)

 This article starts

-from the assumption that no
+from the assumption that no general

-theoretical background.
-With regard to proportional
+background.
+With regard to proportional representativeness, the author notes

-representativeness, the author notes that current rules tend to favor those who
+that current rules tend to favor those who decide the candidatures and the

-decide the candidatures and the candidates, proposing the reassertionn of
+candidates, proposing the reassertionn of fundamental logical and legal

-fundamental logical and legal principles as a remedy (F.P.).
+principles as a remedy (F.P.).

 ALESSANDRO MORELLI